Traveler's Guide

 Tent rental services

 Two weeks before the event, you will receive a luggage tag bearing the number of the tent assigned to you for the duration of your stay.
-Only luggage bearing this tag is transported in the trucks assigned to the tent rental service.
+Only luggage bearing this tag will be transported in the trucks assigned to the tent rental service.

 Tent availability and luggage delivery

-Tents are available at 1 p.m. each day.
-Your luggage is deposited inside your tent.
-On each day of travel to a new stopover town, you must vacate your tent by 9:30 a.m. at the latest.
-Your tent will be available again from 1 p.m., and your luggage will be stored inside.
-Tents for hire are set up and grouped together in one place in the camping area.
-Please note that the tents are not designed to house your bicycle.
-Please lock your bike outside.
+On each day of travel, tents are available at 1:00 PM.
+Your luggage will be placed inside your tent.
+On each day of travel to a new stopover city, you must vacate your tent by 9:30 AM at the latest.
+It will be available again from 1:00 PM, and your luggage will be inside.
+The rental tents are set up and grouped together in the same area of the campground.
+Please note that the tents are not designed to store your bike.
+Please lock it outside.

-When you check in on the first day of the event, you'll receive a list of hotels and their contact details, as well as a personalized label with your name on it, showing your hotel assignment for the week.
-This same label is affixed to your luggage identification.
+When you check in on the first day of the event, you will receive a list and contact details for the hotels, as well as a personalized label with your name on it, indicating your hotel assignment for the week.
+This same label will be affixed to your luggage tag.

-You'll also receive details of hotel shuttles, breakfasts and bike lockers in the Village, if applicable.
+You will also receive full details about shuttle services to hotels, breakfasts, and bike storage at the Village, if applicable.
 All hotels booked by the Grand Tour will be indicated on the route maps included in the tour booklet you will receive two weeks before the event.

-The Grand Tour Sous la Couette package offers accommodations, generally of the motel, hotel, inn or B&B type, which vary from one stopover town to another, depending on the region visited.
-Accommodation is usually within a few kilometers of the Village.
-You can easily locate your hotel on the route maps in the hiking booklet, and follow the signs to get there.
+The Grand Tour Sous la Couette package offers accommodation, usually in a motel, hotel, inn, or guesthouse, which varies from one stopover town to another, depending on the regions visited.
+You will generally be staying a few kilometers from the Village.
+You can easily locate your hotel on the route maps in the hiking booklet and follow the signs that lead you there.

 What about your bike?
-Your bike spends the night in your room or in a safe place designated for this purpose.
-We strongly recommend that you lock it at all times.
+Your bike can be stored overnight in your room or in a secure area provided for this purpose.
+It is strongly recommended that you lock it at all times.

 Luggage transport

-We transport your luggage from hotel to hotel.
-Your bag is waiting for you in the lobby of your hotel.
-On the mornings when we change stopover towns, you can leave it at the location indicated on site.
-Only luggage marked as such is transported from one site or hotel to another.
+We transport your luggage from one hotel to another.
+Your bag will be waiting for you in the lobby of your hotel.
+On mornings when we change cities, you leave it at the location indicated to you on site.
+Only luggage marked appropriately will be transported from one site or hotel to another.

-Rooms are generally available from 3 pm, sometimes from 4 pm.
-Please check in before 10 p.m., as some hotels do not offer a reception and key delivery service after this time.
-When you leave the hotel, you must return your key to reception and, if applicable, pay the bill for products and services purchased at the hotel (e.g. telephone calls, minibar, etc.).
+Rooms are generally available from 3 p.m., sometimes 4 p.m.
+Please check in at the hotel before 10 p.m., as some hotels do not offer reception or key delivery services after this time.
+When leaving the hotel, you must return your key to the reception desk and settle any charges for products and services purchased at the hotel (e.g., telephone calls, minibar, etc.).

 Breakfast

-When a hotel does not offer a catering service, breakfast is served in a nearby restaurant and, in some cases, at the Grand Tour Village.
+When a hotel does not offer restaurant service, breakfast is served in a nearby restaurant and, in some cases, at the Village du Grand Tour.
 You will find the appropriate coupons in the envelope given to you at check-in.
-Breakfast
+Breakfasts

-in the hotel restaurant are usually served between 6.30 and 9 am.
+taken at the hotel restaurant are usually served between 6:30 a.m. and 9 a.m.

 Information board

-An information bulletin board posted at your hotel's reception desk provides you with the following information:
+An information board displayed at your hotel reception provides the following information:

-- Where to leave your luggage when you leave;
+- The place where you can leave your luggage when you depart;

 - Where to store your bike;

-- The schedule and details of shuttle buses to the Grand Tour Village;
+- The schedule and details of the shuttles for the Grand Tour Village;

 - Activities at the Grand Tour Village;

 Shuttles run daily between your hotel and the Village.
-In some cases, due to the remoteness of certain hotels from the Grand Tour Village, a bicycle locker may also be set up at the Village due to the distances involved.
-These details will be sent to you when you check in.
-The full schedule will also be posted on your hotel's information board.
-Each municipality also has a cab service, details of which are available at the information desk and at the hotel.
+In some cases, due to the distance between certain hotels and the Grand Tour Village, a bike storage facility may also be set up in the Village.
+You will be provided with further details when you check in.
+The complete schedule will also be posted on the information board at your hotel.
+Each municipality also has a taxi service, whose contact information is available at the information kiosk and at the hotel.